 One way to minimize costs is to reduce the time it takes to load and unload freight.
 Consistently building shipments that are easy to load and unload increases productivity and efficiency and lowers costs, both in time and in the potential for product damage.
 Ways to optimize the loading and unloading process include more efficient dock scheduling and/or the use of load planning software.

-The ultimate best practice for hiring truckload carriers is to work through a freight service provider, like Freightquote.
-They have the knowledge of the current market and trends in the industry.
-Plus they work with a number of carriers, making it easier to secure the capacity you need at the best possible price.
+The ultimate best practice for hiring truckload carriers is to work through a freight service provider, like Freightquote by C.H.
+Robinson.
+We have the knowledge of the current market and trends in the industry.
+Plus we work with a number of carriers, making it easier to secure the capacity you need at the best possible price.
 Freight service providers can help absorb any constraints your freight may come with and insulate your business by providing predictable, consistent freight service.

 Do you have a shipment to book?